Stefan1612/Nft-marketplace/README.md

 ## Status
 - Work in progress
 ### To-do's
-- Rewrite more detailed tests
 - Rewrite the frontend to utilize events
-- Allowance Bug inside contract
 - Host website on netlify
-- Rewrite frontend with MUI instead of Bootstrap

 ## Approach
 Running on Mumbai/polygon